 - FROM – The remote IP address or host name .

 - JCPU – the CPU time used by the process since login .

 - PCPU – The CPU time of the current process.

 - WHAT – The command line the user has executed

 The free command is a useful tool for displaying information about available and used memory in a Linux system.
-It shows the total amount of free space, as well as the amount of used and swap memory in the system.
-It also displays the buffers and caches that are used by the kernel.
+It shows the total amount of free space, as well as the amount of used memory and swap space.
+It also includes information about buffers and caches used by the kernel.
 This tool is essential for managing memory in a Linux system.

 If you type in free, you will get something similar to :